-The FIXIE Admin Fee covers the cost of technical outgoings like trades and account handling - it isn’t calculated to make a profit.
-As with Freestyle, we make money on the Flick fee, which is 100% unbundled and clearly stated on your bill.
+We’ve incorporated a FIXIE Admin Fee into the pricing of FIXIE, which covers the cost of technical outgoings like trades and account handling.
+But rest assured, it’s 100% unbundled and clearly stated on your bill.

 Your FIXIE price depends on a couple of things - mainly which network you belong to (your Regional Pricing), your metering configuration (for example, Controlled or Uncontrolled), and your User Plan (Low User or Standard User).
 While the generation portion of your bill will be fixed for 6 months, there may be differences between 6-month contracts, depending on what we’re able to buy hedges for.
 If you’re loving FIXIE life and want to sign up to another 6-month price promise, we’ll talk you through any price changes that may have occurred to help you make your decision.